-Pinched nerves
+- Pinched nerves

 In many cases, the symptoms of these conditions can be managed with a conservative treatment plan.
-Rest, physical therapy and pain medication are all common methods of conservative treatment, though your doctor may recommend the addition of other nonsurgical therapies.
+Rest, physical therapy and pain medication are all common methods of conservative treatment, though your doctor may recommend additional therapies as well.